somhi/telegram2email/README.md

 In each case a template node formats accordingly the body text of the email as HTML:
 * Text template includes "user_first_name: text message".
 * Image template includes "user_first_name: caption message", followed by the image itself.

-You can change those templates to suit your needs.
+You can adapt those templates to suit your needs.

 After that, a compose email function generates the subject of the email (msg.topic) and adds the HTML template to the body of the email (msg.payload).
 Subject has two variants:
 * If the message comes from a private user, the subject is "TG-user_first_name".
 * If the message comes from a group chat,  the subject is "TG-group_name".

-You can change the subject to suit your needs.
+You can adapt the subject to suit your needs.

 Finally the output email node sends the email.